FIRE 330 Human Resources Management in Fire Service Organizations

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
-Each thread must be 400 words and demonstrate course-related knowledge.
+Each thread must be 400 words, demonstrate course-related knowledge, and cite a minimum of 2 scholarly sources in current APA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 200 words.
+Each reply must be 200 words, relate the course content to real-world applications with biblical perspectives, and cite a minimum of 1 scholarly source in current APA format.
 All threads and replies must reflect critical thought.
-Relate the course content to real-world applications with biblical perspectives and cite a minimum of 1 source, per response, in current APA format.